andrew15818/ap_aggregator/README.md

 # Terminal-based feed parser
-The purpose of this app is to condense various feeds I usually parse into a single terminal application, mostly for my own convenience.
+The purpose of this app is to condense various interesting feeds into a single terminal app.
+Made mostly for my own convenience.
 This app is built on the [urwid](https://urwid.org/index.html) library for Python, which is a wrapper over the ncurses library for terminal applications in Linux.

+Currently I'm working on scraping the front page of [Papers with Code](https://paperswithcode.com/), as well as  adding support for X feeds.
 Author: Andres ponce